 Principles of effective use of natural antibiotics in treatment

 Publication and popularization of such lists of effective plants is of great importance in non-infectious diseases, but in the fight against microbial diseases, it is more necessary to have standardized dosage forms derived from these herbs or better from their particular active ingredients .
-I'm sorry that I have to play cards in the rotten pharmaceutical industry here, but the fight against infection can not be resolved differently.
+I'm sorry that I have to play cards in the rotten pharmaceutical industry, but the fight against infection can not be resolved differently.
 It is aesthetic to use herbs in natural form (roots, teas, etc.), but in combating infection it is necessary to guarantee the content of antibiotic substances and their disciplined use.
-It is a challenge and a question for the pharmaceutical industry why no Echinacea antibiotic pills or Neisseria meningitidis pelvic inflammatory bowel disease is suggested by Huttunen2016nap or exactly standardized "sage diterpene" tablets with a list of susceptible strains bacteria and recommended dosing as identified by an experimental study of Bisio2017ahd .
+It is a challenge and a question for the pharmaceutical industry, why no Echinacea antibiotic pills or Neisseria meningitidis pelvic inflammatory drug pellets, as suggested by Huttunen2016nap , or exactly standardized "sage diterpene" tablets with a list of susceptible strains bacteria and recommended dosing as identified by an experimental study of Bisio2017ahd .
 Since sage had been used by innumerable generations of our ancestors, it would not be too much surprise for the bacilli in the war of infection.
 However, the disciplined use of its active substances could alleviate the course of bacterial infections and supplement the treatment with conventional fungal and bacterial antibiotics.

 The doctors do the herbs quite daintily

 Here I have to highlight the approach of the TCM, which does not deliver the herbs in the Czech Republic, but it is in the form of an exact prescription, usually the herbal powder prescribed for a particular patient who has to use it regularly three times a day.
 Only in this way can the antibacterial and antibiotic effects of herbs benefit.
 Do not use herbs to treat infectious diseases yourself - just to boost pathogens.
 Go to the TCM Center or to a conscious MUDr. physicians familiar with medical botany.